dineshkumares/chuiaidocs/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Chui.ai uses API keys to allow access to the API.
+You can register a new API key at our [developer portal](http://chui.ai/).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Chui.ai expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`x-api-key: chuiai-api-key`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>chuiai-api-key</code> with your personal API key.
 </aside>

-# Kittens
+# Spoof Detection

 ## Get All Kittens